COBRA: A Continual Learning Approach to Vision-Brain Understanding: Conclusions

 \section{Conclusions}

 This work has presented one of the first continual learning approaches to the Vision-Brain Understanding problems.
 In particular, we have introduced the new Subject Commonality (SC) module to capture vision-brain patterns shared across subjects.
-In addition, the Prompt-based Subject-Specific (PSS) module has been designed to learn unique vision-brain patterns for each subject.
+Additionally, the Prompt-based Subject-Specific (PSS) module has been designed to learn unique vision-brain patterns for each subject.
 The MRIFormer is also incorporated to align fMRI features with consistent CLIP features.
 In this continual learning setup, only the PSS module needs updating to accommodate new subjects, effectively addressing catastrophic forgetting.
 Our COBRA approach has achieved state-of-the-art performance in the VBU tasks, as demonstrated on the NSD benchmark.

 \textbf{Limitations and Future Work}.
 Our SC module may be limited when the number of subjects is only one, as it does not effectively capture patterns shared across multiple subjects.
 The more subjects the module is trained on, the more accurately it can identify common patterns.
 In addition, this module is currently limited to 80 classes of MS-COCO.
-These limitations will motivate new research in future work.
+These limitations will motivate future research.

 \textbf{Broader Impact}.
-The advancements in deep learning and neuroscience hold transformative potential for adaptability in neuroscience applications.
+Advancements in deep learning and neuroscience hold transformative potential for enhancing adaptability in neuroscience applications.
 Implementing continual learning will empower researchers to identify common fMRI features based on a given condition in the future.
-This will facilitate more adaptable and sophisticated applications involving fMRI, such as the reconstruction of visual perception, decoding of internal speech, and development of neural prosthetics for communication.
+It will facilitate more adaptable and sophisticated applications involving fMRI, such as the reconstruction of visual perception, decoding of internal speech, and development of neural prosthetics for communication.